danodriscoll/gilt-edged-studio/docs/gilt-manoeuvers.md

 ## Time-Series Relationships & Evolving Instruction Sets

 Gilt manoeuvers analyses the macro and micro output of [ABMLP-X](abmlp-x/introduction) in correlation with an extremely bounded view of over three-hundred years of real-world UK events.
-The goal is to build one or more *sets of instructions* that may help me to better understand the dynamics of English Government Gilts, past, present and future.
+The goal is to build one or more *sets of instructions* that may help me to better communicate the dynamics of English Government Gilts across varying timeframes, past, present and future.

 ### Architecture